Mark Cohon

-Mark Steven Cohon, OOnt MSM (born March 16, 1966) is the chairman of the Canadian Academy of Recording Arts and Sciences (CARAS).
+Mark Steven Cohon, OOnt MSM (born March 16, 1966) is a Canadian businessman who is the chairman of the Canadian Academy of Recording Arts and Sciences (CARAS).
 He was also the 12th commissioner of the Canadian Football League.
 The son of McDonald's Canada founder George Cohon, he was appointed as commissioner in 2007 succeeding Tom Wright.

 Early life

 Cohon was born in Chicago, Illinois, and moved to Toronto, Ontario when he was two years old.
 He holds both Canadian and American citizenship.